asrarbhat/package_statistics/README.md

         self.__print()

     def __get_file(self):
-        """ get the Content file of the repository. """
+        """ get the Content index file of the repository. """

         try:
             # create a temporary file to store data to be downloaded from web.